alexandre-dev29/adiati98/README.md

 <br>⚡ **Fun fact**
-<br>🗣: I speak 4 languages - Indonesian, English, Dutch and Japanese.
+<br>🗣 I speak 4 languages - Indonesian, English, Dutch and Japanese.
 <br>:sparkles: I would having my ***DSLR camera*** on my hands, chewing ***sushi*** or watching ***movie*** when I'm not coding or chasing my daughter or doing house chores.
-<br>☕: I always enjoy my **ICE** Machiatto Latte, whether it's summer or winter!
+<br>☕ I always enjoy my **ICE** Machiatto Latte, whether it's summer or winter!
-<br>📚 I always consider *learning* as one of my hobby.
+<br>📚 I consider *learning* as one of my hobby.
 Getting my brain to work to solve problems makes me feel alive and coming out with solution could make me do my happy feet :penguin:
 <br>When I don't get solution yet?
-Refer back to ☕:point_up_2:
+Refer back to ☕

 ❤ My favorite quote:
 > Knowledge changes you and so often you can't go back.